London’s ULEZ expansion: where are the ULEZ cameras?

 However, to make the transition easier for London residents, provision has been put in place by TfL to aid households in trading up to compliant vehicles – and, thus, avoid fines.

-In August 2023, a new £160m ULEZ scrappage scheme was introduced by Transport for London, making any Londoner with a non-compliant car eligible for a £2,000 grant.
-This grant can be used to replace non-compliant vehicles with eco-friendly alternatives.
+In August 2023, a £160m ULEZ scrappage scheme was introduced by Transport for London, offering Londoners with a non-compliant car a £2,000 grant towards a compliant replacement.
+Scheme availability and eligibility criteria can change, so it is worth checking the TfL scrappage scheme page for the latest details.

 How do ULEZ cameras catch non-compliant vehicles?